KaiyangZhou/deep-person-reid/README.rst

-Torchreid is a library built on `PyTorch <https://pytorch.org/>`_ for research on deep-learning person re-identification.
+Torchreid is a library built on `PyTorch <https://pytorch.org/>`_ for deep-learning person re-identification.

 It features:

 - multi-GPU training
-- support both image reid and video reid
+- support both image- and video-reid
 - end-to-end training and evaluation
 - incredibly easy preparation of reid datasets
 - multi-dataset training